Australia national netball team: Rivalry with New Zealand

-Australia's main rivals in international netball are New Zealand.
+One of Australia's main rivals in international netball is New Zealand.
 Between 1963 and 2015, the two teams dominated the World Netball Championships and Commonwealth Games tournaments.
 Since 2010 the two teams have also competed for the Constellation Cup.
 Notable and memorable clashes have included the finals of the 1991, 1999 and 2011 World Netball Championships, the finals of the 2010 and the 2014 Commonwealth Games and the final match of the 2013 Constellation Cup.